A RetroSearch Logo

 Important

 Membership in the local Administrators group, or equivalent, is the minimum required to run chkdsk.
-To open a command prompt window as an administrator, right-click Command prompt in the Start menu, and then click Run as administrator.
+To open a command prompt window as an administrator, right-click Command prompt in the Start menu, and then select Run as administrator.

 Important